Pittsburgh Steelers Quarterback Dwayne Haskins Dead at 24 - E! Online

 Pittsburgh Steelers quarterback Dwayne Haskins was killed when he was hit by a vehicle this weekend.
 He was 24.

-His agent told ESPN that the athlete died the morning Saturday, April 9 in South Florida, where the NFL star was training with other Steelers quarterbacks, running backs and wide receivers.
-The football player was walking on "a limited access facility for unknown reasons" as he tried to cross the westbound lanes of Interstate 595 when there was oncoming traffic, after which he was struck by a dump truck, a Florida Highway Patrol spokesperson told NBC News.
-The incident remains an open traffic homicide investigation, he said.
+The athlete died the morning of Saturday, April 9 in South Florida, where the NFL star was training with other Steelers players.
+"Mr. Haskins was walking on a limited access facility for unknown reasons.
+He was attempting to cross the westbound lanes of Interstate 595 when there was oncoming traffic," the Florida Highway Patrol said in a statement to E!
+News.
+"Unfortunately, he collided with an oncoming dump truck.
+Mr. Haskins was pronounced dead on scene."

-A Florida Highway Patrol spokesperson told the Associated Press that the accident occurred on westbound Interstate 595 and that Haskins was pronounced dead at the scene after being struck by a dump truck.
-"He was just walking on the highway and got hit," the spokesperson said.
+The group added that the case remains an "open Traffic Homicide Investigation."

 "I am devastated and at a loss for words with the unfortunate passing of Dwayne Haskins," Mike Tomlin, the Steelers' head coach said in a statement on Twitter.
 "He quickly became part of our Steelers family upon his arrival in Pittsburgh and was one of our hardest workers, both on the field and in our community."